Differentiating between disorders of peroxisomal biogenesis (eg, Zellweger syndrome) and disorders with loss of a single peroxisomal function

 Pipecolic acid is not detected by conventional organic acid analysis of urine.

-See Epilepsy: Unexplained Refractory and/or Familial Testing Algorithm in Special Instruction.
+For more information see Epilepsy: Unexplained Refractory and/or Familial Testing Algorithm.

 Increased pipecolic acid levels may also be seen in alpha-aminoadipic semialdehyde dehydrogenase deficiency (pyridoxine dependent epilepsy), hyperlysinemia types 1 and 2, and defects in proline metabolism.

-Theoretically, a defect in L-pipecolate oxidase can exist and several cases of hyperpipecolic acidemia have been reported, but a specific enzyme deficiency has not been described in any of the patients.
+Theoretically, a defect in L-pipecolate oxidase can exist, and several cases of hyperpipecolic acidemia have been reported, but a specific enzyme deficiency has not been described in any of the patients.

 < or =31 days: < or =223.8 nmol/mg creatinine